TomfromBerlin/mothers-little-helpers/README.md

 ## Usage

 Copy the desired files into a dedicated directory where zsh can find it (e.g. `~/.config/zsh/plugins` or `~/zsh/plugins`; any directory in your fpath will be fine).
-Then (re)start zsh and the functions resp. scripts should be available on you system.
+Then (re)start zsh and the functions resp. scripts should be available on your system.

 **If you use any kind of framework, please refer to their documentation to find out the proper directory and possible difficulties.**